-is used which requires reconnection and readjustment of the alarm element to have the opposite polarity and normally closed contacts.
+Telemetering impulses over the carrier channel would normally impulse the alarm element and the alarm bell unless they are disconnected.
+To retain the alarm feature for communication signalling, a time delay circuit is used which requires reconnection and readjustment of the alarm unit to have the opposite polarity and normally closed contacts.
 Where specified, this adjustment is made before shipment.
 This adjustment gives approximately 1 second delay.